Guy Scott

-Guy Lindsay Scott (born 1 June 1944) is a Zambian politician, who served as acting president of Zambia from 2014 to 2015, and was the 12th vice president from 2011 to 2014.
+Guy Lindsay Scott (1 June 1944 – 15 July 2026) was a Zambian politician who served as acting president of Zambia from 2014 to 2015 and was the 12th vice president from 2011 to 2014.
 Scott became acting president upon Michael Sata's death in office on 28 October 2014.
-This made him the first head of state of European descent in mainland Africa since F. W. de Klerk in 1989.
+This made him the first head of state of European descent in mainland Africa since F. W. de Klerk in 1994.

 Early life and education

 Guy Lindsay Scott was born on 1 June 1944 in the border city of Livingstone, the pre-1935 capital of what was then Northern Rhodesia (today Zambia).
-His father, Alec Scott, was a doctor who had emigrated to Northern Rhodesia from Glasgow, Scotland in 1927 to work on Cecil Rhodes' railways, whilst his mother Grace, had emigrated from England in 1940.
-Scott is the brother of Alexander "Sandy" Scott, a noted scientist, who was awarded the Fisheries Society of the British Isles's Beverton Medal in 2014 for his contributions to fisheries science.
-During the 1950s, his father was a member of parliament for the Federation of Rhodesia and Nyasaland, representing Lusaka as an Independent.
-Scott's eventual participation in politics was largely inspired by his father, who had been an ally of Zambian nationalists and had even founded several newspapers that advocated for independence.
+His father, Alec Scott, was a doctor who had emigrated to Northern Rhodesia from Glasgow, Scotland, in 1927 to work on Cecil Rhodes' railways, whilst his mother Grace, had emigrated from England in 1940.
+During the 1950s, his father was a member of parliament for the Federation of Rhodesia and Nyasaland, representing Lusaka as an independent politician.
+Scott's eventual participation in politics was largely inspired by his father, who had been an ally of Zambian nationalists and had founded several newspapers that advocated for independence.

 Scott completed his primary and secondary education at Springvale School and Peterhouse Boys' School, respectively, both located in what was then Southern Rhodesia (today Zimbabwe).
-He continued his education in England, where he received his undergraduate degree in economics in 1965 from Trinity Hall, a constituent college of Cambridge University.
-Scott then returned home to join the government of newly independent Zambia, in which he was a planner within the Ministry of Finance.
-During this time he was also the deputy editor of a publication called The Business and Economy of East and Central Africa.
+He continued his education in England, taking his undergraduate degree in mathematics and economics at Trinity Hall, Cambridge University, from 1962 until he graduated in 1965.
+Scott then returned home to newly independent Zambia, renounced his right to British citizenship, collected his Zambian passport, and was employed by the government planning office in the section dealing with human resources.
+During this period, he was also the deputy editor of a monthly magazine called Business and Economy of East and Central Africa and he began his first forays into farming ("producing all manner of agricultural products that were being denied us by the trade disruption with Rhodesia").

-In 1970, Scott established an agribusiness venture known as Walkover Estates, which focused on producing high-value crops such as irrigated wheat, strawberries, and a wide range of off-season vegetables.
-Strawberries produced by Walkover Estates were often featured in local Sainsbury's supermarkets.
-During this time, Scott was considered a model employer who spoke the local language and was known for his inclusive parties.
+In 1970, Scott and Malcolm Christie co-founded an agribusiness venture known as Walkover Estates, which focused on growing high-value crops, such as irrigated wheat, strawberries, and a wide range of off-season vegetables.
+Walkover's strawberries were exported to the UK and sold in Sainsbury's supermarkets, illustrating the commercial success of the business.
+During this time, Scott was considered a model employer who spoke the local language and was known for his inclusive parties and social gatherings.

-Scott eventually returned to England to continue his education at the University of Sussex, where he studied cognitive sciences and artificial intelligence, receiving his master's degree in 1983 and his doctorate in 1986.
-His doctoral thesis was entitled "Local and global interpretation of moving images".
-He went on to study robotics at Oxford University.
+Disillusioned by the country's political and economic situation, Scott left Zambia with his young family in 1981, and after spending a year doing business in Kenya, moved to England in 1982.
+In England, he decided to pursue a new career and enrolled at the University of Sussex, where he studied cognitive science and artificial intelligence (AI), receiving his master's degree in 1983 and his doctorate in 1986.
+His doctoral thesis focused on the subfield of AI called computer vision and was entitled "Local and global interpretation of moving images".